-On June 7, Governor Abbott announced that the Federal Emergency Management Agency (FEMA) has approved 36 additional Texas counties for the Presidential Disaster Declaration for severe weather and flooding that began on April 26.
+On June 7, Governor Abbott announced that FEMA has approved 36 additional Texas counties for the Presidential Disaster Declaration for severe weather and flooding that began on April 26.
 FEMA approved Individual Assistance for 5 new counties, with qualifying Texans in 32 total counties now eligible to apply.
 FEMA also approved Public Assistance for 31 new counties, with qualifying entities in 38 total counties now eligible to apply.